 We sell mattresses

 Yes, IKEA has great prices on bedroom sets, but we’re blown away by how few people know we sell mattresses and kitchen sets, too.
-Don’t miss these other crazy things you never knew about IKEA.
+Here are more surprising things you can buy at IKEA.

 Sources: IKEA design spokesperson Janice Simonsen; former IKEA employee Marie